TrainingDojo

 What You Are Looking For

-Most TrainingPeaks requests include the information TrainingDojo needs:
+Most TrainingPeaks requests include the bearer token TrainingDojo needs:

 • Bearer token: a long text value that starts with Bearer

 Your bearer token works like a temporary password for your TrainingPeaks session.
-Every 15 minutes TrainingPeaks gives you a new one.
-This token is never stored in TrainingDojo, and never uses any permissions beyond uploading workouts to your calendar.
+TrainingPeaks changes it periodically.
+When pasted manually, TrainingDojo stores it only in your browser and uses it to upload workouts to your calendar.

 Step 1: Open TrainingPeaks